bluezald/angular-playground/Cheatsheet.md

 ### Organizing your Code
 - use barrels in your imports.
 Create an index.ts file, and export all the components and services of that directory
+- in case you encounter an [Uncaught Unexpected value 'undefined' declared by the module 'AppModule'](https://github.com/angular/angular-cli/issues/1831#)

 ```javascript
 // index.ts